 The difference between brown eggs and white eggs has nothing to do with nutrition, it simply has to do with the type of hen they were laid from.
 The colour of an egg’s shell depends on the breed of hen and can range from white, cream, brown, blue, and green.
-Generally speaking, white eggs are laid by white-feathered chickens with white or light coloured earlobes while the brown ones are laid by brown-feathered chickens with red earlobes.
+Generally speaking, white eggs are laid by white-feathered chickens with white or light-coloured earlobes while brown ones are laid by brown-feathered chickens with red earlobes.

 Brown Sugar vs. White Sugar